-In fact, according to Bankrate.com, treatment of these and other chronic illnesses makes up more than 75 percent of the nation's annual medical spending.
+Treatment of these and other chronic illnesses makes up 75 percent of the nation's annual medical spending.
 Unfortunately, often, the financial burden placed on patients is too great, and they aren't able to keep their homes.
 In fact, according to a study reported in the Sun Life Financial Benefits Planning Report (Spring/Summer 2012), almost half of all foreclosures occur due to a homeowner's medical problems.

 Following is a resource guide to provide those suffering with a debilitating disease with the information they need to ensure they're able to keep their home as they seek and receive treatment.

 Will you be able to keep working?
 For how long?
 In order to plan financially, it's important to know how long you'll be able to continue to work while fighting your disease.
 Below is a selection of resources, listed by disease, with information on how long you should expect to be able to work and what to do when you no longer can.

 There may come a time when you will not be able to work.
 When that happens, you can apply for disability benefits.
 The Social Security Administration provides detailed information in their guide on disability benefits.

 What will your insurance cover?
 Through their program, 360 Degrees of Financial Literacy, the American Institute of Certified Public Accountants, notes how important it is to review your insurance coverage.
 For example, do you understand what you'll be responsible for when it comes to co-payments, deductibles, and so on?
 They offer a wealth of articles full of great advice on handling health insurance.
 Here are a few: